codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Getting "R cannot be resolved to a variable" errors?

-This means that the project does not have an `R` file generated and is usually a sign of a bad state.
+This means that the project does not have an `R` file generated and is usually a sign of an **invalid file within res**.
 Try a seres of steps to fix:

-1. Try running `Project => Clean` to regenerate the file
+1. Look for errors in "Console" or "Problems" to resolve (usually invalid XML)
-2. Look for errors in "Console" or "Problems" to resolve
+2. Try running `Project => Clean` to regenerate the `R` file
-2. Try relaunching Eclipse
+3. Try closing and relaunching Eclipse

 <img src="http://i.imgur.com/ChMkx09.png" width="440" />&nbsp;
 <img src="http://i.imgur.com/AXcdNlW.png" width="440" />